Daniel Langlois

-Daniel Langlois (born 1957 in Jonquière) is the president and founder of the Daniel Langlois Foundation, Ex-Centris, and Media Principia Inc.
+Daniel Langlois OC CQ (6 April 1957 – 2023) was a Canadian businessman who was the president and founder of the Daniel Langlois Foundation, Ex-Centris, and Media Principia Inc.

-Daniel Langlois also founded Softimage Inc., serving as its president and chief technology officer from November 1986 to July 1998.
-The company is recognized in the fields of cinema and media creation for its digital technologies and especially its 3-D computer animation techniques.
-Softimage software was used to create 3-D effects in such films as Star Wars: Episode I – The Phantom Menace, The Matrix, Titanic, Men in Black, Twister, Jurassic Park, The Mask and The City of Lost Children.
+He was founder and inaugural president of Softimage Inc., which is recognized in the fields of cinema and media creation for its digital technologies, in particular its 3-D computer animation techniques.
+Its software was used to create 3-D effects in such films as The Matrix, Titanic, Men in Black, Jurassic Park, and Terminator 2.

+Early life and education

+Langlois was born on 6 April 1957 in Jonquière, Quebec, Canada.

+He earned a bachelor of design degree from the Université du Québec à Montréal.

+Film career

-Before establishing Softimage Inc., Langlois earned a bachelor of design degree from the Université du Québec à Montréal.
-He also worked eight years as a film director and animator for private companies and the National Film Board of Canada.
-During this time, he made contributions to the film industry and especially to the field of computer graphics.
-In addition, he has gained recognition for his work on Transitions, first stereoscopic 3-D computer animation in IMAX format (presented at Expo 86).
-He also had a hand in the 1985 film Tony de Peltrie, which has garnered several international awards.
+Langlois worked for eight years as a film director and animator for private companies and the National Film Board of Canada.
+During this time, he made contributions to the film industry, especially to the field of computer graphics.
+He gained recognition for his work on Transitions, the first stereoscopic 3-D computer animation in IMAX format (presented at Expo 86).
+He also had a hand in the 1985 film Tony de Peltrie, which garnered several international awards.

-Mr. Langlois has received many honours throughout his career.
-In 1994, Ernst & Young chose him as Canada's national entrepreneur of the year.
-The Université de Sherbrooke bestowed an honorary doctorate degree in administration on Mr. Langlois in 1996.
-In 1997, the Academy of Motion Picture Arts and Sciences presented him with a Scientific and Technical Oscar.

-In 1999, he became a Knight of the National Order of Quebec and was named as an Officer of the Order of Canada in 2000.
+Langlois also founded Softimage Inc., serving as its president and chief technology officer from November 1986 to July 1998.
+The company is recognized in the fields of cinema and media creation for its digital technologies, especially its 3-D computer animation techniques.
+Softimage software was used to create 3-D effects in such films as The Matrix, Titanic, Men in Black, Jurassic Park, and The Mask.

+Langlois was president and founder of the Daniel Langlois Foundation, Ex-Centris, and Media Principia Inc.

+Later career: sustainable development

-In recent years, Daniel Langlois is involved in sustainable development and research projects for the creation of self-sustainability for small communities and some industrial sectors such as the hospitality sector.
-Coulibri Ridge (coulibriridge.com) which is part of this research process in Dominica, has been awarded Gold and Platinum Winner as well as Grand Winner in the Hotel and Tourism Development category at the 15th Edition of the Grands Prix du Design 2022.
+In later years, Daniel Langlois was involved in sustainable development and research projects for the creation of self-sustainability for small communities and some industrial sectors such as the hospitality sector.
+Coulibri Ridge, which is part of this research process in Dominica, was awarded Gold and Platinum Winner as well as Grand Winner in the Hotel and Tourism Development category at the 15th Edition of the Grands Prix du Design 2022.

-Evaluated by a multidisciplinary international jury made up of professionals, academics and members of the press, Coulibri Ridge was the overall winner in the Hotel and Tourism Development category.
-The international award recognizes excellence in design and celebrates the talented professionals who inspire through their creative vision.